RolandoMagico/openwrt-build/README.md

 The script will install the required build tools via apt so it will prompt for your password.
 The build will take some time depending on your environment.
-If nothing fails, there should be a "bin" directory which contains the built packages and images.
+If nothing fails, there should be a "Build_YYYYMMDD_HHMM" directory which contains the built packages and images.